-Proxy Indicators
+Proxy indicators

 We primarily selected indicators that correspond directly to our targets, such as the carbon intensity of electricity generation or the share of electric vehicles in light-duty vehicle sales.
-Some targets, however, cannot be tracked directly, and for those, we selected the best available proxy indicators.
-For example, we used tree cover gain to assess progress made toward our reforestation targets, yet tree cover gain does not exclusively measure reforestation.
-Instead, this indicator measures the establishment of tree canopy in areas that previously had no tree cover, including gains due to harvesting cycles in areas that are already established as plantations and afforestation in non-forested biomes.
-Despite these limitations, we used tree cover gain because its accompanying dataset relies on satellite imagery, rather than infrequent, often outdated field surveys.
+Some targets, however, cannot be tracked directly; and for those, we selected the best available proxy indicators.
+For example, we use tree cover gain to assess progress made toward our reforestation targets, yet tree cover gain does not exclusively measure reforestation.
+Instead, this indicator measures the establishment of tree canopy in areas that previously had no tree cover, including gains due to harvesting cycles in areas that are already established as plantations and afforestation in nonforested biomes.
+Despite these limitations, we use tree cover gain because its accompanying dataset relies on satellite imagery, rather than infrequent, often outdated field surveys.
 We provide explanations of proxy indicators where they are used in the system background content page on the platform.

-Climate Targets and Indicators
+Climate targets and indicators

-Multiple sources informed our selection of climate-related targets, including modelled pathways holding global temperature rise to 1.5°C with no or low overshoot from the IPCC (2018, 2022b), studies that conducted bottom-up modelling to identify system-specific mitigation pathways, and bottom-up assessments of both technical mitigation potential and cost-effective mitigation with environmental and social safeguards.
+Multiple sources informed our selection of climate-related targets, including modeled pathways holding global temperature rise to 1.5°C with no or limited overshoot from integrated assessment models assessed by the IPCC (2018, 2022), bottom-up modeling studies that identify system-specific mitigation pathways, and bottom-up assessments of both technical and cost-effective mitigation potential.

 Consequently, we present targets as either a single number or a range of values.
-When applicable, we present a range of values to account for assumptions underlying distinct modelling approaches.
+When applicable, we present a range of values to account for assumptions underlying distinct modeling approaches.
 The more and less ambitious bounds reflect varying degrees of trade-offs in decarbonization with other targets or systems, and/or uncertainty in terms of technical and economic feasibility (Climate Action Tracker 2020b).
-Reaching the least ambitious targets3 across all systems will not likely be sufficient for achieving the Paris Agreement's 1.5°C global temperature goal.
+Reaching the least ambitious targets4 across all systems will not likely be sufficient for achieving the Paris Agreement's 1.5°C global temperature goal.
 Consequently, only by achieving the more ambitious bound of some targets (e.g., phasing out coal as quickly as possible) will we create room for some systems to achieve their least ambitious bounds where decarbonization is difficult and therefore slower.